Ruth Gruber: Post-war career

 In 1946, Gruber took leave from her federal post to return to journalism.
 The New York Post asked her to cover the work of a newly created Anglo-American Committee of Inquiry on Palestine.
 The Committee was to decide the fate of 100,000 European Jewish refugees who were living in European camps as displaced persons (DP).
 Harry Truman pressed Great Britain to open the doors of British Mandate of Palestine.
 The committee members spent four months in Europe, Palestine, and the Arab countries and another month in Switzerland digesting their experiences.
 At the end of its deliberations, the committee's twelve members unanimously agreed that Britain should allow 100,000 Jewish immigrants to settle in Palestine.
 British foreign minister Ernest Bevin rejected the finding.

 Eventually the issue was taken up by the recently established United Nations, which appointed a Special Committee on Palestine (UNSCOP).
 Gruber accompanied UNSCOP as a correspondent for the New York Herald.

 Exodus 1947

-Gruber witnessed the ship Exodus 1947 entering the Haifa harbor after it was intercepted by the Royal Navy while making an attempt to deliver 4,500 Jewish refugees.
-To meet the refugees, Gruber flew to Cyprus, where she witnessed and photographed refugees detained by the British.
-The British then sent the refugees to Port-de-Bouc in France and Gruber went there.
+Gruber witnessed the ship Exodus entering Haifa harbor after it was intercepted by the Royal Navy while making an attempt to transport 4,500 Jews to Palestine.
+She proceeded to fly to Cyprus to meet with those onboard Exodus and photographed Jewish detainees in the internment camps there.
+1,500 of those who had been onboard Exodus were sent by British authorities back to Port-de-Bouc, France onboard the ship Runnymede Park, though once the vessel arrived the Jews onboard refused to disembark and were eventually sent back to Germany on the same ship.
+Gruber was the sole journalist allowed onboard Runnymede Park during the vessel's journey from Cyprus to France, and her photographs of Exoduss voyage "were sent to thousands of newspapers and magazines, and radically transformed attitudes toward the plight of Jewish refugees and Holocaust survivors after the war."

-The refugees refused to disembark, however, and, after 18 days' standoff, the British decided to ship the Jews back to Germany.
-Out of many journalists from around the world reporting on the affair, Gruber alone was allowed by the British to accompany the DPs back to Germany.
-Aboard the prison ship Runnymede Park, Gruber photographed the refugees, confined in a wire cage with barbed wire on top, defiantly raising a Union Jack flag on which they had painted a swastika.
+Operation Magic Carpet

+In 1949, Gruber was brought to Aden by the American Jewish Joint Distribution Committee to report on Operation Magic Carpet, the airlift of some 49,000 Yemenite Jews to the newly established state of Israel.
+She flew on one of the airlift's flights from Aden to Israel, aboard a plane carrying 140 Yemenite Jews, and in her dispatch described herself as "the first correspondent permitted to fly the entire airlift".
+Her account, published in the New York Herald Tribune in early November 1949 and reprinted days later in The Washington Post, broke the story of the operation.
+Produced in coordination with the Joint Distribution Committee, it prompted the committee's first public announcement of the airlift, after which the Israeli military censorship that had kept the mass movement out of the press was lifted.